Const Keyword In C++ - C++ Programming Tutorial

 The value of ptr: 10

-In the above program, pointer ptr points to the const int (x) variable, and the value of the int (x) variable can never change.
+In the provided code snippet, the pointer named ptr is referencing the constant integer (x) variable, ensuring that the value of the integer (x) variable remains immutable.

 Syntax